polkadot-developers/polkadot-docs/polkadot-protocol/introduction/glossary.md

 If two or more [blocks](#block) have the same parent but different state, the blockchain cannot continue to progress until the differences are resolved.
 An unresolved fork would split the blockchain into two separate chains.
 By resolving divergent forks, you can ensure that only one canonical chain exists.

-## Flaming Fir

-A Substrate-based [blockchain](#blockchain) test network that exists for developing and testing the Substrate blockchain development framework.
-For more information about accessing Substrate networks and flaming fir, see the [Polkadot wiki](https://wiki.polkadot.network/docs/maintain-networks#flaming-fir).

 ## FRAME